wlsf82/protractor-and-webrtc/README.md

 This method will basically return the room name generated when visiting the home page of the WebRTC Sample application, directly from the URL.

-The `browser.getCurrentUrl()` statement returns a promise, so the `.then` function is called with its callback (that receives `url` as argument), then a variable named as `roomNameFromUrl` uses the `replace` JavaScript method to store in the variable only the room name, removing the rest of the URL using a regular expression.
+The `browser.getCurrentUrl()` statement returns a promise, then the `.then` function is called with its callback (that receives `url` as argument), then a variable named as `roomNameFromUrl` uses the `replace` JavaScript method to store in the variable only the room name, removing the rest of the URL using a regular expression.

 Now you can revisit the third new test and note that: